SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/get-card-ahead.md

     Note left of Terminal: Terminal goes to idle state
 ```

-The enabled service Transaction state remains from the EnableService response until it is aborted or a PaymentRequest is sent.
+The enabled service Transaction state lasts from the EnableService response until it is aborted or a PaymentRequest is sent.
 During that state several cardacquisitions may be issued, but if abort is desired after a card acquisition response there is no ongoing request and the state is terminated by the `EnableServiceRequest AbortTransaction`

 {:.code-vie-header}
 **Abort sequence after card has been read**